The Civil War 25th Anniversary

-25 years after the original broadcast, WMHT will air the award-winning film, re-mastered, over five consecutive nights beginning September 7, 2015.
+25 years after the original broadcast, WMHT will air the award-winning film, re-mastered, over five consecutive nights beginning September 7, 2015 at 9pm.

 THE CIVIL WAR attracted an audience of 40 million during its premiere in September 1990.
 The New York Times called it a masterpiece and said that Ken Burns ”takes his place as the most accomplished documentary filmmaker of his generation.“ Tom Shales of The Washington Post said, “This is not just good television, nor even just great television.
 This is heroic television.”
 The columnist George Will added, “If better use has ever been made of television, I have not seen it and do not expect to see better until Ken Burns turns his prodigious talents to his next project.”
 The series has been honored with more than 40 major film and television awards, including two Emmy Awards, two Grammy Awards, Producer of the Year Award from the Producers Guild, People’s Choice Award, Peabody Award, duPont-Columbia Award, D.W.
 Griffith Award and the Lincoln Prize, among dozens of others.

 The Cause — 1861 (Episode One)

 What caused the war?
 Beginning with an examination of slavery, this episode looks at the causes of the war and the burning questions of union and states’ rights.
 John Brown leads a rebellion at Harper’s Ferry, Abraham Lincoln is elected president, Fort Sumter is fired upon and both sides rush to arms.
 Introducing the series’ major figures — Abraham Lincoln, Frederick Douglass, Robert E. Lee and Ulysses S. Grant — the episode concludes with the disastrous Union defeat at Manassas, where both sides realize it is to be a very long war.

 A Very Bloody Affair — 1862 & Forever Free — 1862 (Episodes Two and Three)